 Applying for NHI is a case of visiting your local ward or city office with your supporting documentation – passport, visas, confirmation of employment, and proof of income from the previous year.
 When you receive your health insurance card, don’t let it go!
 Without it, you’ll have to pay for 100% of your medical costs up front instead of the usual 30%.
 You will eventually be reimbursed but it’s a hassle you’d rather avoid.

-Pros and Cons of Using the Local Health Insurance System
+Pros and Cons of Using the Japan Health Insurance System

-In Japan, nearly everyone carries supplemental private healthcare insurance.
-This coverage augments the costs which patients are normally responsible for (the 30% of the cost associated with medical visits and so on).
-This savings alone can add up quickly!
-It can also cover some private healthcare options as well as things that aren’t normally included in the public system, such as orthodontics.
+In Japan, nearly everyone carries supplemental private health care insurance.
+This coverage augments the costs that patients are normally responsible for (the 30% of the cost associated with medical visits and so on).
+These savings alone can add up quickly!
+It can also offer some private insurance options as well as things that aren’t normally included in the public system, such as orthodontics.

-Things You Need To Know When Considering Insurance
+What To Know When Considering Health Insurance in Japan

-Whether you’re visiting Japan as a traveler or a long term expat, language barriers are a significant problem for everyone accessing the Japanese health system.
+Whether you’re visiting Japan as a traveler or a long-term expat, language barriers are a significant problem for everyone accessing the Japanese health system.
 Not all physicians and nurses speak English.
-Even expats who can speak conversational Japanese may find medical terminology a challenge.
+Even Expats who can speak conversational Japanese may find medical terminology a challenge.
 Choosing a supplemental insurance plan which includes an excellent support program is key.
-The staff can help you connect with English speaking medical personnel.
+The staff can help you connect with English-speaking medical personnel.
 They can also arrange for hospital stays at familiar facilities.
-You can also inquire about packages which include provisions for support staff during a medical emergency, like homecare assistance or even interpreters.
+You can also inquire about packages that include provisions for support staff during a medical emergency, like home-care assistance or even interpreters.